D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 Furthermore, these energy levels are *identical* to those obtained from the Bohr model of the atom.
 Despite being a (semi)classical model, it already got the quantum levels correct down to the equation.
 But what it couldn't do, however, are the eigenstates themselves.
 #### Eigenstates
 To compute the eigenstate, we look back at $(2)$.
 Earlier, we looked only at the asymptotic behavior, which led us to the definition of the radial and principal quantum numbers and $\lambda=n$.
 We now want to find the actual solutions themselves.
-This is a second order [[ordinary differential equation]] in $\rho$ and luckily, a similar equation has already been solved in the past.
+This is a second order [[Ordinary differential equation]] in $\rho$ and luckily, a similar equation has already been solved in the past.

 The (generalized) [[Laguerre's differential equation]] is the following second order [[Ordinary differential equation|ODE]]:
 $$\left[ \rho \frac{d^{2}}{d\rho^{2}}+(p+1-\rho) \frac{d}{d\rho}+q \right]L_{q}^{p}(\rho)=0$$